egid/training/frontend/Javascript.md

 ### Objects

 Javascript objects are a store for unordered name value pairs called properties.
-A properties value can be almost anything in Javascript such as numbers, strings, and other objects or even errors and functions!
+A property's value can be almost Javascript type such as numbers, strings, and other objects or even errors and functions!
 For those of you with other programming experience Objects are like *dictionaries* or *maps*.

 Object properties can be accessed by either dot notation or bracket notation.
 A property name can be any valid string, but not all names can be accessed via dot-notation.
 Reserved words must be set with bracket notation.
 Other names that are not valid javascript identifiers (e.g. starts with a number or contains an hyphen) must be accessed and set with bracket notation.